buames/typesettings-js/README.md

 [![npm](https://img.shields.io/npm/v/typesettings-js.svg?style=flat-square)](https://www.npmjs.com/package/typesettings-js)
 </h1>

-> Typesettings is a handful of utilities to help manage typography.
+> Typesettings is a handful of utilities to help keep managing typography consistent.
 It can be used with emotion, styled-components, glamorous or any other CSS-in-JS framework.

 ## Install